-Softshells are not as waterproof as a hardshell or high end insulated ski jacket.
+Softshells are not as waterproof as a hardshell or high end insulated ski jacket for men.
 So in heavy rain or downfall, or wet snow.
 You are less likely to stay dry compared to a hardshell jacket or a high end insulated jacket.

 Let’s finish off by answering some of the most common questions we get regarding softshell jackets for activities such as skiing.
 Ready?
 Here we go!